-The project team is currently pursuing certification on the sustainability of the project design from a reputable third-party entity - the Greenroads Foundation.
+The sustainability of the project design has been certified from a reputable third-party entity - the Greenroads Foundation.
 In addition, the project team partnered with the non-profit group TreeFolks to hold community tree-planting and educational tree identification events in support of their mission to expand the tree canopy in Central Texas.